usdot-jpo-ode/jpo-cvdp/README.md

 ```

 - Download and install [`librdkafka`](https://github.com/edenhill/librdkafka), the C++ Kafka library we use to build the PPM.
+    - Upon completion of the instructions below, the header files for `librdkafka` should be located in `/usr/local/include/librdkafka`
+      and the libraries (static and dynamic) should be located in `/usr/local/lib`.
+If you put them in another location
+      the PPM may not build.

 ```bash
 $ cd $BASE_PPM_DIR